 Your business is thriving.
 Your sales team brought in more sales last month than they did last year.
 Last Sunday, while browsing your analytics, you stumbled upon a gold nugget: you discovered a growing contingent of customers from Sweden.
 Last year, they made up just 5% of your customer base.
 But now, that chunk size has increased to 15%.
 Maybe it’s time to cater to these customers specifically?
 You muse.

-You consider what might be involved in such a move: full translation of your website (or hadn’t you heard something about localisation?), hiring Swedish representatives to join your customer service team, possibly even setting up an office in Stockholm… Yikes, this all sounds expensive, you cringe.
+You consider what might be involved in such a move: full translation of your website (or hadn’t you heard something about localization?), hiring Swedish representatives to join your customer service team, possibly even setting up an office in Stockholm… Yikes, this all sounds expensive, you cringe.

 And yes, it would be expensive to make all those moves right away.
 But it wouldn’t be prudent to blaze forth into Sweden immediately upon discovering the country’s affinity for your product.

-- Discover what language(s) your customers speak
+Discover what language(s) your customers speak

-The first task at hand is to figure out just what languages -- and dialects of said languages -- your customers actually speak.
+The first task at hand is to figure out just what languages — and dialects of said languages — your customers actually speak.
 You may be surprised.

 For example, let’s say your customers are largely in Albania.
-The Albanian language has two distinct dialects -- Gheg, spoken in the north of the country, and Tosk, spoken in the south.
+The Albanian language has two distinct dialects — Gheg, spoken in the north of the country, and Tosk, spoken in the south.
 However, most Albanians speak two languages or more, which can range from English to Italian to German to French.

 How do you find out which language your customers prefer using online?
 Lookup IP data, email data, and perhaps even consider conducting a simple survey with your website visitors to see which new customer service languages they’d love to see introduced.